Cryptic crossword: Odd or even letters

-Homophones
+Homophones and homographs.

+Homophones are words that have different meanings, but the same pronunciation (regardless of spelling), such as night and knight.
+Homographs are words that have different meanings, but the same spelling (regardless of pronunciation), such as lead (to guide) and lead (type of metal).

-Homophones are words that sound the same but have different meanings, such as "night" and "knight".
-Homophone clues always have an indicator word or phrase that has to do with being spoken or heard.
-Examples of homophone indicators include "reportedly", "they say", "utterly" (here treated as "utter(ing)-ly" and not with its usual meaning), "vocal", "to the audience", "auditioned", "by the sound of it", "is heard", "in conversation" and "on the radio".
-"Broadcast" is a particularly devious indicator as it could indicate either a homophone or an anagram.
+Homophone and homograph clues always have an indicator word or phrase to identify them as needing to be spoken or heard.
+Examples indicators include reportedly, they say, utterly (here treated as utter(ing)-ly and not with its usual meaning), vocal, to the audience, auditioned, by the sound of it, is heard, in conversation and on the radio.
+Broadcast is a particularly devious indicator as it could indicate either a homophone or an anagram.